Audit File Reconstruction Checklist

 Step 5: Contact Service Providers for Retained Records

 Check with professionals who served you during the year, such as accountants, bookkeepers, payroll companies, real estate brokers, insurance agents, and healthcare providers.
-Request copies using Form 4506 or Form 4506-T if requesting transcripts from the IRS for prior year information.
+Use Form 4506 or Form 4506-T to request transcripts from the IRS for prior year information.

 Step 6: Reconstruct Income Using Bank Deposits